okeeffed/developer-notes/manual/System-Design/Glossary.md

 To add a new server, say D, keys that were originally residing at C will be split.
 Some of them will be shifted to D, while other keys will not be touched.

 To remove a cache or, if a cache fails, say A, all keys that were originally mapped to A will fall into B, and only those keys need to be moved to B; other keys will not be affected.

+For load balancing, as we discussed in the beginning, the real data is essentially randomly distributed and thus may not be uniform.
+It may make the keys on caches unbalanced.

+To handle this issue, we add “virtual replicas” for caches.
+Instead of mapping each cache to a single point on the ring, we map it to multiple points on the ring, i.e. replicas.
+This way, each cache is associated with multiple portions of the ring.

+If the hash function “mixes well,” as the number of replicas increases, the keys will be more balanced.